-Payment requests will be submitted on a quarterly basis.
-Invoices must be submitted by the dates outlined in Appendix A, section X. Upon expiration of this Agreement, any claim for payment not already made shall be submitted to ECOLOGY within 30 days after the expiration date or the end of the fiscal year, whichever is earlier.
+Payment requests will be submitted on a Quarterly basis.
+Invoices must be submitted by the dates outlined in Appendix A, Statement of Work, Section X, Table 8.
+Upon expiration of this Agreement, any claim for payment not already made shall be submitted to ECOLOGY within 30 days after the expiration date or the end of the fiscal year, whichever is earlier.